What is azithromycin?

 Are there any risk factors for this medication?

-Azithromycin should not be used in animals sensitive to macrolide antibiotics, or who have liver failure.
+Azithromycin should not be used in animals sensitive to macrolide antibiotics.
+Use cautiously in animals with liver disease or certain abnormal heart rhythms.
 It should be used cautiously in animals with a history of vomiting.
+Use cautiously in pregnant or nursing animals, as safety studies are limited for these situations.

 Are there any drug interactions I should be aware of?